-2. Respondent has executed a "Stipulation and Consent to the Issuance of a Consent Order," dated July 13, 2015 (Stipulation), which is incorporated by reference and is accepted by the Bureau.
-By this Stipulation, Respondent has consented to the issuance of this Consent Order by the Bureau under sections 1053 and 1055 of the CFPA, 12 U.S.C. §§ 5563 and 5565.
-Respondent admits the facts necessary to establish the Bureau's jurisdiction over Respondent and the subject matter of this action.
+2. Respondent has executed a "Stipulation and Consent to the Issuance of a Consent Order," dated September 28, 2015 (Stipulation), which is incorporated by reference and is accepted by the Bureau.
+By this Stipulation, Respondent has consented to the issuance of this Consent Order by the Bureau under sections 1053 and 1055 of the CFPA, 12 U.S.C. §§ 5563 and 5565, without admitting or denying any of the findings of fact or conclusions of law, except that Respondent admits the facts necessary to establish the Bureau's jurisdiction over Respondent and the subject matter of this action.